que-es-y-como-usar-johnny-five-con-esp32

 If everything is set up correctly, the LED should start blinking.

-Once you have Johnny-Five installed and running, you can start interacting with different hardware components.
+Once you have Johnny-Five installed and working, you can start interacting with different hardware components.